naztronaut/RaspberryPi-RGBW-Control/README.md

 * [ ] Pi Power Supply - need 5V to your Pi
 * [ ] LED Strip Power Supply - 12V power adapter passing 1-2 Amps of current will be sufficient.
 This should also work with a 24V LED Strip.
 * [ ] Logic Level MOSFET Transistor - I use MOSFETS for this project.
 They can be any logic-level transistor (most of them start with IRL - the L is for 'logic').
 It just needs to be able to turn on with 5v or less of power.
+The models I've tested with are IRLU024 and IRL2203.
 * [ ] Wiring - You need 5 wires to connect the LEDs and Ground.
 You can find adapters or you can use individual wires.
 * [ ] *(Optional)* Aluminum Extrusion - although not necessary, an aluminum extrusion will help dissipate heat as well as make your installation more sturdy.
 * [ ] *(Optional)* Pi Case - Something to house your Pi and Relay.
 You can make your own or if you want, you can just leave it as is but be careful of shorts